AI Summary of Peer-Reviewed Research

 Key points

-• 41.8% of surveyed households reported willingness to pay for improved air quality.
+• 41.8% of respondents reported willingness to pay for improved air quality.

-• Perceived air pollution, household respiratory illness, proximity to major roads, and informal occupations were associated with higher willingness to pay.
+• Perceived air pollution and household respiratory illness were associated with higher willingness to pay.

-• Lower educational attainment was associated with lower willingness to pay.
+• Lower educational attainment reduced willingness to pay.

 • Income and gender were not significant predictors in the model.

-• The logistic regression model showed acceptable discrimination (ROC-AUC = 0.72).
+• The logistic regression model had acceptable discrimination (ROC–AUC = 0.72).

 Disclosure